enkidevs/curriculum/mongodb/intro/crud-2/querying-a-collection-5.md

 }
 ```

 **Note:** When executed, the query returns the original version of the document by default.
-To display the modified version of the document upon executing the query, you need to add `returnNewDocument : true`.
+To display the modified version of the document upon executing the query, you need to add `returnNewDocument: true`.

 In the above example, we added 15 to the `power` field.
-This time, lets decrease the `power` by 14:
+This time let's decrease the `power` by 14:
 ```javascript
 db.pokemon.findOneAndUpdate(
    { "type" : "Water" },